When you look at the difference between successful and unsuccessful creators what do you see?

-The two are set apart by the limits of their dreams.
+To me, the two are set apart by the limits of their dreams.
 A successful creator never sees an end for his work.
 He isn’t obstructed by failure, and obstacles are just steps along the road to creative growth.

 Have you been limiting yourself?

-Reflecting on the scope of my work over the couple of few years, I have always dabbled.
+Reflecting on the scope of my work over the last couple of years, I have always dabbled.
 I set my eyes on a shiny piece of gold, only to discover the treasured nugget unwraps to reveal a chocolatey core.
 Finding that it takes more work to strike riches has always been my downfall.

 I don’t create for financial gain, but I aspire to reach some feeling of wealth in my soul.
 I desperately want my voice to be heard, but to reach the masses, you need a voice worth hearing.
 To develop a voice worth hearing, you have to believe that you have a voice worth being heard.

 As an artist, I don’t have enough confidence in my creations.
 I believe this is because my work is missing something more.
 I have words, and they haven’t failed me, but they’re not enough.
 There is so much energy vibrating from my soul, and I want to manifest that through music, and clay work, and video, and physical arts.
 Where do I start?
-Hesitation marks the end of each attempt to start.
+Hesitation marks the end of each attempt to begin.